-A Ph.D. in Sport Analytics, Sport Management, Sport Administration, or closely-related field (such as Data Analytics, Economics, Statistics) required by date of appointment.
+Required: Ph.D. in Sport Analytics, Sport Management, Sport Administration or closely related field by date of appointment.

-Consideration may be given to candidates with 1) evidence of high-quality instruction; 2) experience teaching sport analytics courses at the college level including, but not limited to, Sport Analytics, Database Programming, Regression Modeling, Data Visualization, and Sport Economics and Finance; 3) evidence of scholarship in sport management, analytics, or closely-related field; and 4) experience or evidence of leading academic programming.
+Consideration may be given to candidates with evidence of high-quality instruction; experience or potential of teaching sport analytics courses at the college level including, but not limited to, Sport Performance Analytics, Data Visualization, Sport Economics, and Sport Marketing; evidence of scholarship in sport management, analytics, or closely-related field.

 Submit cover letter, curriculum vitae, a statement of research plans, a statement of teaching philosophy and a one-page diversity statement addressing past and/or potential contributions to advancing diversity, equity, and inclusion through research, teaching, and/or service to https://jobs.miamioh.edu/cw/en-us/job/499356/assistant-professor-sport-analytics.
 Department will request letters of recommendation from the references submitted in application.
 Inquiries may be directed to Junqi Wang at firstname.lastname@example.org.
 Screening of applicants will begin November 6, 2021 and will continue until filled.